The Harriet on Riley Park

 (to neighbours within 2 blocks surrounding the site) - HSCA Planning Committee presentations

-at the Hearth Room at HSCA - Councillor / Ward Office meeting
+- Councillor / Ward Office meeting (completed)

 - Local stakeholder engagement re: the 5th Ave Bike Lane improvements